yunusdanabas/panda_base_sim/README.md

 - **Gazebo Simulation**
   Full 3D simulation of a rigid base + Panda arm + FT‑sensor stub.
 - **Modular URDF/Xacro**
-  Split into common, base, arm and sensor xacros for easy reuse and extension.
+  Split into common, base, arm, and sensor xacros for easy reuse and extension.
 - **Integrated Controllers**
-  Preconfigured joint, trajectory and Cartesian‑impedance controllers tuned for the twin’s dynamics.
+  Preconfigured joint, trajectory, and Cartesian‑impedance controllers tuned for the twin’s dynamics.
 - **RViz Visualization**
   Custom RViz preset with an interactive equilibrium‑pose marker for safe teleoperation.